 Labor Day is coming up and it is all about parties, bbq, concerts in the park, beach days, etc. Families and friends will be inviting you to schmooze, laugh, and gossip.
 If this is your first holiday being single you might be worried about re-entering the world of dinner parties and luaus.
-Quite frequently people are struck with unexpected social anxiety.
+Quite frequently people are struck with unexpected social anxiety, and overcoming social anxiety can be extremely difficult.
 Their mind creates irrational fears and they begin to wonder:

 Was I invited out of pity

 What do I say if people ask me about my divorce

 How should I respond if friends ask me about dating or offer to set me up on dates